JethroPhuah/SCDFLyfsavers/Detailed Description/README.md

 ## Introduction

-Incorporating IoT and APIs, RoboHydrant aims to replace manual checks of all fire hydrants in Singapore and make SCDF's service delivery environmentally friendly by design.
+Incorporating IoT and APIs, RoboHydrant aims to replace manual testing of all fire hydrants in Singapore and make SCDF's service delivery environmentally friendly by design.

 ![logo](/assets/logo_small.png)